 Why should I care about upload speeds?

 Internet usage has skyrocketed in homes.
 In fact, the Q1 2022 Open Vault Broadband Insights Report states each U.S. broadband household has an average of 9 streaming services and 25 connected devices.
 25?!
 That's a lot of devices that all need Internet to function.
 This increase in home internet usage continues to make the biggest case for the importance of higher upload speeds, especially with the increase in homeschooling and hybrid/remote work.
-According to Remote Work in 2022: Seven Statistics You Need to Know, nearly 25% of U.S. jobs will be remote by 2023.
 In fact, research shows 97.6% of remote workers would like to work remotely, at least some of the time, for the rest of their careers.
 Companies and employees have seen the advantages of WFH and this data shows it won't be ending anytime soon.

 Plus, faster upload speeds are critical when uploading video content and streaming via apps like TikTok, Instagram, Facebook, and YouTube.
 This is helpful because social media usage continues to quickly grow and put an additional strain on home Internet upload bandwidth.

 Alone these activities may not seem like such a burden on your home network; however, the need for faster upload speed adds up when multiple people engage in similar activities at the same time on the same network.
 Streaming your favorite video game may only require about 6 Mbps alone, but if you're livestreaming a 1080p video on Twitch and a 4K video to YouTube at the same time, about 36 Mbps upload speed is needed to ensure both streams remain stable (HighSpeedInternet.com).
 Add on a parent who is remotely working and a sibling or roommate who is on Google Classroom, and you will soon need closer to at least 50 Mbps of upload bandwidth.